GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ## `blockDataItems`

-It is in order to avoid the inconvenience of field `blocks` that there is field `CustomPost.blockDataItems`.
+It is in order to avoid the inconvenience of how field `blocks` retrieves all data (including for its inner blocks, and their inner blocks, and so on), that there is field `CustomPost.blockDataItems`.

 This field, instead of returning `[BlockUnion]`, returns `[JSONObject!]`: